-Director Signed Cheque not liable for Dishonour if Company is not an Accused
+Authorised Signatory of a Cheque can be held liable for Dishonour only if Company is an Accused

 The Supreme Court (SC) in Bijoy Kumar Moni v Paresh Manna & Anr [2024 INSC 1024], reiterated that the authorised signatory of a company cannot be held liable under Section 138 of the Negotiable Instruments Act, 1881 for dishonour of a cheque drawn on the company’s account, unless the company is arraigned as the principal accused.